viamrobotics/docs/docs/ml/deploy.md

 ### Versioning for deployed models

-If you upload or train a new version of a model, Viam automatically deploys the `latest` version of the model to the robot.
+If you upload or train a new version of a model, Viam automatically deploys the `latest` version of the model to the machine.
 If you do not want Viam to automatically deploy the `latest` version of the model, you can change the `packages` configuration in the [Raw JSON robot configuration](/build/configure/#the-config-tab).

 You can get the version number from a specific model version by clicking on **COPY** on the model on the models tab of the **DATA** page.